Experience three unique canals

 Spend the entire day at the Vääksy canal

 The village surrounding the Vääksy canal has plenty to offer for an entire day.
-Watch how the lock of the canal works, walk to the Vääksynjoki side of the canal and take a breather beside Wine&Cafe Jokiranta’s tapas platter.
+Watch how the lock of the canal works, walk to the Vääksynjoki river side of the canal and take a breather beside Wine&Cafe Jokiranta’s tapas platter.
 Pop by the Päijänne House and then go do some serious shopping along Vääksyntie.
 When it’s time to have lunch, check out Kanavan Kunkku and Majakkapaviljonki.
-Children will enjoy themselves on the Enskala nature trail, in the new adventure park and the Norrlin park.
+Children will enjoy themselves on the Enskala nature trail and in the new adventure park.

 A gourmand’s tour of the Vääksy canal

-There’s ice cream, French delicacies, waffles, grain and oat products and local craft beer!
-Try the delicious artisanal ice cream at Kanavan Helmi.
-Grab some French delicacies from Ranskalainen kyläkauppa (“the French Village Shop”) and some Finnish grain products from Vääksyn Mylly mill, with no additives, naturally.
-Try a tapas platter with a Finnish twist at Wine&Cafe Jokiranta and finish your delicacy tour with Kanavan Panimo’s craft beers and buy local delicacies to take with you from Päijännetalo house.
+There’s ice cream, French delicacies, waffles and local craft beer!
+Try the delicious artisan ice cream at Kanavan Helmi.
+Grab some French delicacies from Ranskalainen kyläkauppa (“the French Village Shop”) and try a tapas platter with a Finnish twist at Wine&Cafe Jokiranta.
+Finish your delicacy tour with Kanavan Panimo’s craft beers and buy local delicacies to take with you from Päijännetalo house.

 Shop till you drop!